BAAMMM1/JavaFX-Gui-Decorator/README.md

 # JavaFX Gui Decorator
-Used to decorate my JavaFx
+Used to decorate my JavaFx projects

 ## Requirements
 - Java JDK v21 installed on your machine